afoley587/52-weeks-of-projects-2024/06-sorting-algs-in-golang/README.md

 not stable, meaning it may change the relative order of elements with equal keys.

 ## A Recursive Approach - Quick Sort
+### Overview

+Now, our approach with Heap Sort was pretty good.
+But, what are most other libraries using as their internal sorting methods?
+This brings us to our final sorting method of the day - Quick Sort.

-Quick sort is a highly efficient sorting algorithm that follows the divide-and-conquer strategy.
+Quick Sort is a highly efficient sorting algorithm that follows the divide-and-conquer strategy.
 It works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays according to whether they are less than or greater than the pivot.